(Entering 2016-17 Season)

 Fisher spent eight-plus seasons at Michigan, won an NCAA title and an NIT championship and carved out one of the most glamorous periods in college basketball history during the Fab Five years.

-Under Fisher, the Wolverines won at least 20 games four times and finished among the top three in the powerful Big Ten Conference five times.
+Under Fisher, the Wolverines won at least 20 games four times and finished among the top three in the powerful Big Ten five times.
 In 1995, Michigan set a league record by holding opponents to just 39.4 percent shooting from the floor.

-Fisher and company raised the bar even higher in the postseason.
+Fisher raised the bar even higher in the postseason.
 His seven NCAA tournament teams combined for a 20-6 record on the court for a winning percentage of .769 in the national bracket.
 Three of his teams advanced to the Final Four.

 Just seven head coaches have led schools to the championship of the NIT as well as the NCAA.
 The others to accomplish that feat are Bobby Knight, Adolph Rupp, Joe B. Hall, Al McGuire, Dean Smith and Jim Calhoun.